Pafnoutios/power-iterator/README.md

 # power-iterator
-This library contains facicilities for iterating over the power set of a collection as well as over combinations of various size of a collection.
+This library contains facilities for iterating over the power set of a collection as well as over combinations of various size of a collection.

 ## Power Set